graememcc/funkierJS/docs/markdown/byCategory.md

 Throws a TypeError if pred is not a function of arity 1, or if the source value is not an arrayLike.

+Note that, if required, the function must already have its execution context set.
+Internally, the execution context within `takeWhile` is `null`, so it cannot supply a useful execution context to any object-curried functions supplied to this function.

 #### Examples ####
     funkierJS.takeWhile(even, [2, 4, 3, 5, 7]; // => [2, 4]
 ***